In the guide

 They can use a wide-range of options from 'informal assurances' right up to a prosecution.
 Each authority will have an enforcement policy, which states what they will do in order to ensure that the action they take is fair and proportionate.
 This can be requested from your local authority.Back to top

-No. The dispute is between your business and the consumer and although trading standards can offer advice to either party only the courts can award payment etc.Back to top
+No. The dispute is between your business and the consumer and, although trading standards can offer advice to either party, only the courts can award payment of compensation etc.Back to top

 Aren't trading standards services just there to protect consumers rather than businesses?